peteroupc/peteroupc.github.io/bernoulli.md

 If a function's graph touches 0 or 1 somewhere in (0, 1), papers have suggested dealing with this by modifying the function so it no longer touches 0 or 1 there (for example, _f_ = 2*_&lambda;_ might become _f_ = min(2 * _&lambda;_, 1 &minus; _&#x03F5;_) where _&#x03F5;_ is in (0, 1/2) (Keane and O'Brien 1994)<sup>[**(2)**](#Note2)</sup>, (Huber 2014, introduction)<sup>[**(4)**](#Note4)</sup>), or by somehow ensuring that _&lambda;_ does not come close to the point where the graph touches 0 or 1 (Nacu and Peres 2005, theorem 1)<sup>[**(5)**](#Note5)</sup>.

-The next section will show algorithms for a number of factory functions, allowing different kinds of probabilities to be simulated from input coins.
+The next section will show algorithms for a number of factory functions, allowing different kinds of probabilities to be sampled from input coins.

 <a id=Algorithms></a>
 ## Algorithms